abela7/Fundraising/cron/UNPAID_REPORTS_SETUP.md

 ## Overview

-This cron job runs at **22:00 daily** and sends WhatsApp reports to agents about their assigned donors who had payments due TODAY but did not pay.
+This system tracks unpaid payments and notifies agents at **22:00 daily** via a SHORT WhatsApp message with a link to view the full report on a dedicated mobile-friendly page.

+### Components
+1. **Daily Report Page**: `admin/agent-reports/daily-payments.php` - Mobile-friendly page showing paid vs missed payments
+2. **Cron Job**: `cron/send-unpaid-reports.php` - Sends short WhatsApp alerts with link to report page
+3. **Tracking Table**: `unpaid_reports_sent` - Prevents duplicate notifications

 ## How It Works